usdoj-crt/beta-ada/_pages/index.md

   heading: New on beta.ADA.gov
   lead: |-
     Explore the new content we've added to beta.ADA.gov
-  link:
-    text: Guidance on Web Accessibility and the ADA

 report:
   heading: How to Report a Disability Rights Violation